cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/using-secrets.md

 A secret with a hidden value means the value is only shown to the user who created it, tenant managers and sys-admins.
 Users can use the secret according to the user roles and the visibility of the secret.

+### Secrets from remote provider

+Secret value can be provided by remote "Secrets Provider", like Vault or another {{< param cfy_manager_name >}}.
+If a provider is set up for a secret resource, and provider connection is available, then a secret value will be passed in decrypted form.
+More about Secrets Providers [here]({{< relref "cli/orch_cli/secrets-providers.md" >}}).

 ### Updating a secret